jasonsamuels/jasonsamuels.github.io/_posts/2017-10-19-class-notes-wk7-f17.md

 > * [Notes from Strategic Planning](#notes-from-strategic-planning)
 > * [Notes from Strategic Human Resources Management](#notes-from-strategic-human-resources-management)

 Today was my daughter's third birthday.
 I took a PTO day at work and we all went to the Como Zoo, where we've visited on all of her birthdays.
 It's a fun tradition and the progression of photos is great.
 Afterwards we came home, and while she slept my spouse and I wrapped presents and prepared a nice birthday dinner.
 Right now they're in bed as I'm cleaning up downstairs.
-It's not unusual for me to take a break from cleaning up to tackle an assigned reading or write a blog entry, like this one.
+It's not unusual to take a break from cleaning up to tackle an assigned reading or write a blog entry, like this one.
 But I need to keep it brief tonight.
 I still need to put the CSA veggies away, get the garbage cans out to the curb, and go to bed at a reasonable hour.

 ## Notes from Strategic Planning